Ferries from

 Northern Ireland to Scotland Ferry

-What is the best way to get from Northern Ireland to Scotland?
+Can you get a ferry from Northern Ireland to Scotland?

-You can easily get a ferry from Northern Ireland to Scotland.
-Ferries to Scotland from Northern Ireland sail approximately 74 times per week and are provided by 2 operators; P&O Irish Sea & Stena Line.
+Yes, you can get a ferry from Northern Ireland to Scotland.
+Ferries to Scotland from Northern Ireland sail approximately 75 times per week and are provided by 2 operators including P&O Irish Sea & Stena Line.
+Just use our Deal Finder to compare prices and availability and book your ferry to Scotland today.

 How long is the ferry from Northern Ireland to Scotland?

 The duration of the ferry from Northern Ireland to Scotland depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
-The duration of the Northern Ireland Scotland ferry also varies between routes, with the Belfast to Cairnryan ferry taking approximately 2 hours 22 minutes on average.
+The duration of the Northern Ireland Scotland ferry also varies between routes.

-Fastest Northern Ireland to Scotland ferry time: 2 hours
+Northern Ireland to Scotland ferry times vary between 2 hours and 3 hours 22 minutes.

-The fastest ferry from Northern Ireland to Scotland is the Larne - Cairnryan route.
-This ferry is provided by P&O Irish Sea and takes approximately 2 hours.
+The fastest ferry from Northern Ireland to Scotland is the Larne to Cairnryan route.
+This ferry is provided by P&O Irish Sea and takes around 2 hours with an average price of £366.00.
+There are currently 6 daily and 38 weekly sailings on this ferry route.

 Northern Ireland to Scotland ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 If you're travelling from Northern Ireland to Scotland by boat, it's best to check the latest Northern Ireland to Scotland ferry timetable before you book.